 12. Children and Gut Health

-Gut health starts early.
-Factors like natural birth, breastfeeding, and early diet play a huge role in shaping a child’s microbiome.
+Gut health begins early in life.
+Factors such as natural birth, breastfeeding, and early diet play a major role in shaping a child’s microbiome.

 13. Women’s Gut Health